Lots to do…

 Kintyre’s main community in the south is Campbeltown which lies 4 miles away from Kintyre Cottages.
 Once known as Kinlochkilkerran, it was renamed by the Earl of Argyll (a Campbell) during the 17th century, and two centuries later the town enjoyed great prosperity, when shipbuilding and fishing industries were booming, and when over 30 whisky distilleries specialised in the production of Scotland’s famous amber-coloured liquid.

-There are two distilleries in operation today – Glen Scotia and Springbank, with the latter offering visitor’s tours by appointment (see whisky).
+There are three distilleries in operation today – Glen Scotia, Glengyle and Springbank, with the latter offering visitor’s tours by appointment (see whisky).
 For visitors Campbeltown Heritage Centre is a fascinating way to learn about the cultural, natural and industrial development of Kintyre.

 15 minutes north of Campbeltown is the village of Glenbarr with a wonderful coffee shop and also Glenbarr Abbey – a 18th century Gothic mansion and visitor centre, offering a fascinating glimpse of family life in years gone by.

 Heading north on the easterly side, there is the pretty village of Carradale.
 Carradale Bay offers a wide sweeping sandy beach stretching out towards Carradale Point.
-It is overlooked by Torrisdale Castle, home to an organic tannery.
+It is overlooked by Torrisdale Castle.
 Four miles south of Carradale the road dips steeply into the valley of the Saddell Water, and here you can visit the remains of Saddell Abbey.
 These are fascinating in their own right, and are also home to a remarkable collection of medieval grave slabs and effigies.

 Ten miles south of Campbeltown lies Southend and the very attractive Dunaverty Bay.
 Nearby is the spot where in AD563 St Columba first landed in Scotland after being exiled from Ireland, a journey that took him onwards to Iona.
 St Columba’s Footprints carved in the rock at Keil Head are said to mark his visit, and the nearby St Columba’s Chapel also commemorates him.